bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ### Animating Lightning Bolts

 Lets continue building up our animation by adding life to the lighting bolts.
 Lets create a new `@keyframes` with the name `thunderClap1`.
-One thing that may appear new at this juncture is the stacked keyframes at the top.
-This is a preference, if you have multiple keyframes that will do the same thing you can stack them on top of one another.
+One thing that may appear new at this juncture is the stacked key frames at the top.
+This is a preference, if you have multiple key frames that will do the same thing you can stack them on top of one another.
 To bring the lightning bolts to life the main thing we are going to do is use `transform: translateX(50px)` and `transform: translateY(70px)` to move them downward.
-While this is occuring we adjust the `opacity` at various points so they appear to flicker.
+While this is occurring we adjust the `opacity` at various points so they appear to flicker.

 ```
 @keyframes thunderClap1 {